Essential Online Marketing Advice for Small and Startup Law Firms

 - Add your services/ products to your GMB listing

 5. Get Listed and Complete Your Profile on Top Legal & Business Directories

+Over 80% of small law firms have a presence on at least one online directory or review site.
 One of the Google 3 Pack and Local Finder Ranking factors is having your business information accurately listed in the major business directories.
 This means your business name, address, phone number, business hours, website, description, and photos should be consistent and non-duplicative in places where people might be looking for a lawyer.

 A few of these are websites like: